felixwiemuth/LinCal/README.md

   - In each file you change, change the first line of the license header to "Copyright (C) yyyy Felix Wiemuth and contributors (see CONTRIBUTORS.md)", do not change the year.
 If you create a new file, copy the license header from another file of that type and change the year to the current year.
   - If possible, test your translations by running the app.
   - Add or update the corresponding entry in the following places, where in parentheses you may add name, email, and/or link to Github account:
-    - section "Available translations" in this file
+    - section "Available translations" in this file (do not edit "Included" field)
     - section "Translations" in [About](app/src/main/res/raw/about.html)
     - section "Translations" in [CONTRIBUTORS.md](CONTRIBUTORS.md)
   - When you are done, commit your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).